asgharkapk/BPSR-ZDPS/README.md

   - `Fallback Discord Deduplication` (Not Recommended) is another setting which is no longer supported by the current ZDPS web server.
 When this is used, your entire Encounter Report is sent off to the Deduplication Server and if it's allowed to be sent to Discord, the server itself would send the message rather than your own PC.
   - `Custom URL` is how you can send your Encounter Report to any arbitrary server you want and let it perform whatever actions it is setup for.
 This is likely not an option most users will want to use as the data sent is currently the same as the Discord messages and not something intended for third-party services to process _at this time_.
     - An option to send raw data consumable by a third-party service is planned to be added later.

+> [!NOTE]
+> Discord Webhooks need to be setup in the desired server by a user with high enough permissions.
+A single Webhook URL can then be provided to all users who want to automatically post their Encounter Reports to that channel.
+Discord's official documentation on creating Webhooks can be found [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ##### BPTimer